In-District Activities with Members of Congress

 Scheduling the Activity

 If you’re planning a smaller activity, like dropping off a card at the district office, you don’t need to reach out to the office very far in advance.
-This will help give the office some breathing room right now as they are setting up their offices, so you can wait until mid or late February to start reaching out.
+Due to security concerns by many offices, do call ahead to tell them you are coming and determine a good time.

-For larger site visit events or activities that require you have a good number of people available to participate, you’re going to want to start thinking about reaching out at the end of January / beginning of February.
+For larger site visit events or activities that require you have a good number of people available to participate, you’re going to want to start thinking about reaching out several months in advance.

 Specifically for planning site visits, you want to be thinking about how long it’s going to take to coordinate with the venue.
-We also want to offer flexibility to the office as much as possible, so reaching out at the end of January / beginning of February to get information site availability will be helpful.
+We also want to offer flexibility to the office as much as possible, so reaching out several months in advance to get information on site availability will be helpful.
 You can then go back to the MOC office with a couple options and get a final date solidified weeks in advance.

 These types of activities will most often be coordinated within the MOC’s office by their district scheduler or their DC scheduler if they don’t have one dedicated to the district.
 The scheduler will work with the district director or a specific district staffer to arrange the rest of the details.

-If your liaison has an extremely strong relationship with a legislative staffer, start with them to maintain that strong relationship which can elevate your request for the MOC to join an activity to the top of the scheduler’s pile.
+If your liaison has a strong relationship with a legislative staffer, start with them to maintain that strong relationship which can elevate your request for the MOC to join an activity to the top of the scheduler’s pile.

 If you don’t have a particularly close relationship with the legislative staffer, no worries!
 You can email the district scheduler if there is one, or the DC scheduler if not.
 You can also cc or also include the district director on that email to the scheduler.